Magical Mystery Tours

-Magical Mystery Tours: My Life with the Beatles is a book about the Beatles that was co-authored by Tony Bramwell, childhood friend of the group and Apple Corps director, and Rosemary Kingsland.
+Magical Mystery Tours: My Life with the Beatles is a book about the Beatles that was co-authored by Tony Bramwell (1946–2024), childhood friend of the group and Apple Corps director, and Rosemary Kingsland.
 It was published by St. Martin's Griffin in 2006.

+Tony Bramwell

+Tony Bramwell was born on 11 March 1946.
+He died on 2 June 2024.

+Back in 1959 his old schoolmate George Harrison had just returned from Hamburg with bandmates John Lennon and Paul McCartney.
+Tony decided he would go to a Beatles’ gig in their hometown and offered to carry Harrison's guitar to get in for free.
+This auspicious start led to him becoming an aide to Beatles’ manager Brian Epstein, and a long-standing associate of the group.
+After The Beatles split, Bramwell joined Polydor Records as a record promoter, and he went on to receive an MTV award for his pioneering work on early pop videos.
+Following a period as a freelance record plugger Bramwell became disillusioned with a pop industry that had taken to prioritising looks and image over talent and took early retirement.

+Rosemary Kingsland

+Rosemary Kingsland (5 July 1941 – 5 June 2021) was born in the Himalayan mountains of India, and worked as a journalist, and married the writer Gerald Kingsland.

 Reception

 Critical reception has been positive.
 Entertainment Weekly praised the work, writing "Though it doesn’t drop any bombshells, Tours is a tour de force of amusing details (like the suitcase of baked beans a curry-shy Starr took with him when the Beatles jetted to India in 1968 to sit at the Maharishi's feet)."
 The Birmingham Post also rated the book favorably, stating "This is more that just another biography about the Beatles.
 It's a memoir of childhood in the post-war North and a great social commentary, as it chronicles the birth of pop culture, from Liverpool in the 1950s, London in the Swinging 1960s to the New York/L.A. scenes of today."